jatinkaushik-jk/algo-mentor/README.md

 ## 🚀 Technologies Used

-- **Google Gemini 1.5**: Generative AI model for natural language processing and Socratic dialogue.
+- **Google Gemini 2.5 flash**: Generative AI model for natural language processing and Socratic dialogue.
 - **Next.js**: Framework for building the web application, ensuring seamless and server-side rendering.
 - **React & TypeScript**: For building a type-safe, scalable, and efficient user interface.
 - **Tailwind CSS & Shadcn UI**: For responsive design and a modern, intuitive user interface.